7:00AM to 5:00PM

 Getting your drainage system certified by an inspector provides assurance it is correctly configured.
 An inspector can also check for existing venting issues if concerns arise later.

 Non-compliance could lead to issues being ordered to be remedied.
-As plumbing work requires a permit and inspection in most states and territories, homeowners would be wise only to use licensed plumbers who understand local codes.
+As plumbing work requires a permit and inspection in most states and territories, homeowners should only use licensed plumbers who understand local codes.
 This ensures venting is addressed appropriately from the start.

 While minor plumbing repairs may be DIY, venting work should typically be left to licensed professionals.
 Individual vents are integral to your drainage system, so any new installation or changes require permitting and inspection.

-It’s best to consult a plumber if you notice gurgling sinks or toilets, sink siphoning or strange odours – these could indicate venting issues.
-Plumbers have the tools and training to investigate thoroughly, make any updates needed, and arrange required inspections.
+It’s best to consult a plumber if you notice gurgling sinks or toilets, sink siphoning, or strange odours—these could indicate venting issues.
+Plumbers have the tools and training to investigate thoroughly, make any needed updates, and arrange required inspections.

 Trusting the job to qualified plumbing tradesmen is recommended to ensure that your home’s venting complies with regulations.
 Their licensure ensures the work will pass muster with plumbing authorities.

-As the plumbing code requires, proper individual venting of fixtures ensures efficient drainage and safety within the home’s plumbing system.
+Proper individual venting of fixtures ensures efficient drainage and safety within the home’s plumbing system, as the plumbing code requires.
 By understanding which fixtures legally require their own vent and why standalone venting is necessary, homeowners can take steps to maintain a compliant venting configuration.